 - Evaluation of applications reviewed in the Commercialization committee will need to include the assessment of both the Research and Technical plan and the Commercialization plan according to specific review criteria (section 4.2.6 below).

 This sub-criterion is intended to assess the quality of what is being proposed.
 Each Evaluation Checkpoint is presented as a question and is followed by the Evaluation Guideline(s) for that Checkpoint.

 - Is the project idea creative?

-- The project idea is among the best formulated ideas in its field, stemming from new, incremental, innovative, and/or high-risk lines of inquiry; new or adapted research and knowledge translation/commercialization approaches/methodologies; and opportunities to apply research findings nationally and internationally.
+- The project idea is among the best formulated ideas in its field, stemming from new, incremental, innovative, or high-risk lines of inquiry; new or adapted research in basic science, or health care, or health systems or health outcomes.
+When applicable, knowledge translation/commercialization approaches/methodologies should be considered, as well as opportunities to apply research findings nationally and internationally.